tiberiuichim/presentations/volto-slots/slides.md

 ## Live demo

 Warning!
-None of this is final UI/UX.
+None of this is final UI/UX or functionality.
 Consider it pre-alpha.

-## The Quanta Toolbar
+## Thank you!